 - The developments in recent years show that slowing or even a reversal of global interconnectedness between countries has a negative impact on economic growth.
 Economic isolationist efforts, expressed for example by protectionist measures, are made at the cost of citizens’ economic well-being.

-- Developed industrialized countries continue to benefit most from globalization because increasing globalization generates the largest GDP per capita gains for them in absolute terms.
+- Developed industrialized countries continue to benefit most from globalisation because increasing globalization generates the largest GDP per capita gains for them in absolute terms.
 The income gap in absolute terms between industrialized countries on the one hand and emerging or developing countries on the other has actually increased.
 This growing income inequality poses a risk for the global economy because it could lead to louder calls for protectionist measures in the emerging and developing countries that are negatively affected.
 This would have a negative impact on all countries, in particular export countries such as Germany.

 However, turning our backs on globalization would take us down the wrong path.
 On the contrary: it is precisely the emerging and developing countries which have achieved only below average levels in the globalization index thus far and therefore still have great potential to globalize.
 By doing so, they could generate correspondingly high globalization-induced growth effects.
 This is why it is essential that emerging countries become better integrated into the global economy.
 In industrialized countries, it is necessary to spread the benefits of globalization more widely so that social acceptance of an open society is not lost.